Pulmonary Function Testing

 This will help your practitioner determine what treatments and further steps are required for your lungs.

-Why might I need pulmonary function testing?
+Why might I need PFT?

 If your provider suspects you have asthma, COPD, emphysema, bronchitis, allergies, or other conditions that affect your lungs and breathing, you’re likely a candidate for pulmonary function testing.
 Your provider could recommend completing pulmonary function tests if you struggle to get a full breath (especially during exercise), wheeze, or have shortness of breath.

-Is pulmonary function testing right for me?
+Is PFT right for me?

 To find out if you’re a candidate for pulmonary function testing, your doctor reviews your symptoms and medical history.
 They check your weight, body mass index (BMI), blood pressure, pulse, and other vital signs.
 Your provider also listens to your breathing and completes a comprehensive physical exam.